oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

                                          offline
 desktop_computing  ENUM('YES','NO')      specify if the resource is a desktop
-                   DEFAULT 'NO'          computing resource or not cpuset             INT UNSIGNED          cpu number in the node cpu                INT UNSIGNED          cpu number in the cluster switch             VARCHAR(50)           switch name
+                   DEFAULT 'NO'          computing resource or not last_job_date      INT UNSIGNED          unix time of the end of the last job cm_availability    INT UNSIGNED          unix time when the resource will not be available anymore cpuset             INT UNSIGNED          cpu number in the node cpu                INT UNSIGNED          cpu number in the cluster switch             VARCHAR(50)           switch name